dersim-davaod/sbt-bulky-sources/README.md

 The current projects includes [scripted-plugin](src/sbt-test/src-bulky-sources-plugin/smoke/test) that performs smoke tests.

-To run the scripts, go back to your plugin project, and run:
+To run the scripts, go back to the plugin project, and run from sbt console:

 ```
 > scripted